Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 </br>

 SAP API business hub is a place for documentaion of the API and details of the entity type and entity sets
+</br> and what types of API available in the SAP products ODATA v2, v2, SOAP and release version details
 </br>
 </br>
 <img src="./files/capmd11-1.png" ></br></br>